PowerShellCrack/PSAIBDeploymentToolkit/README.md

 ## Output

-There is a _Logs_ folder that will contain a dated transcript of the AIB sequence called and the json arm template generated.
+There is a _Logs_ folder that will contain a dated transcript of the AIB sequence called and the json arm template is generated there for reference.

 ## **aib.json** auto formatting